TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 Groups had two attributes that were assigned at spawn: Size and travel time.

 **Size** represents the number of passengers in the group, and it ranges from 1 to 3 people to replicate the allowed Hitch group sizes.
 In our model, we assumed that 70% of groups were of size 1, 29% of size 2, and 1% of size 3.
 The number of passengers of size 3 was limited because Hitch has a capacity limit of 3 passengers per vehicle, which essentially corresponds to a dedicated vehicle.
-Because it is still an option in the real world, we chose to include it but at a decreasd frequency.
+Because it is still an option in the real world, we chose to include it but at a decreased frequency.

 The **travel time** is a value representing how many seconds of driving it would take for the group to arrive at their destination.
 This value is randomly generated and normally distributed with a [mean of 15 minutes](https://github.com/telegraphresearch/rideshare-sim/blob/master/common.py#L13).